tulasidamarla/tdd/README.md

 MockSettings
 ------------
 Sometimes the mock instance needs to have more complex capabilities.
 Suppose we have a dependency that implement multiple interfaces.
 As we know the best practice is not code to the implementations, it does happen sometimes.
-The MockSettings interface provides added control for mock creation.
+The MockSettings interface provides added control for mock creation.<br>
 Using extraInterfaces method will take variable no of interfaces which the resulting mock will implement.Consider the below code.

 	MockSettings settings = Mockito.withSettings();